Skip to main content

 • No external infrastructure: Runs entirely on the VAST cluster with no additional systems to deploy or manage.

-• Using S3 object tags as an AI/ML feature store, embedding attributes directly on objects for retrieval by training pipelines.
+• Using S3 object tags as an AI and ML feature store, embedding attributes directly on objects for retrieval by training pipelines.

 • Capacity reporting across users, projects, and file types.